Facebook Live series ‘Bench to Bedside’ provides timely, useful information from KU Cancer Center

 "Bench to Bedside is an important component of our efforts to connect to our community by highlighting topics that we feel will be of importance to our catchment area and beyond," Jensen said.

 Many of those shows feature researchers from the University of Kansas Medical Center.
-Bench to Bedside gives those researchers an opportunity to share the with the public their exciting but sometimes overlooked progress in understanding and treating cancer.
+Bench to Bedside gives those researchers an opportunity to share with the public their exciting but sometimes overlooked progress in understanding and treating cancer.

 "Our mission has always been to educate the public on exciting developments in cancer research, oncology care and cancer-prevention efforts," Jensen said.
 "We were fortunate to have Bench to Bedside already established prior to the pandemic to address these important community health issues and how they relate to cancer."